- This event has passed.

 Sabermetrics, the empirical analysis of baseball statistics, has become an integral part of scouting and player development in Major League Baseball.
 But what, exactly, do WAR, OPS, wRC+, BABIP and all the new stats really mean?
 And how are these statistics used to evaluate players and to make in-game decisions?
 Find out from Kansas City Royals front office executive Dr. Daniel Mack, who is beginning his sixth season with the team.

 About the speaker

-Dr. Daniel Mack is Senior Director, Quantitative Analysis/Amateur Scouting, with the Kansas City Royals.
+Dr. Daniel Mack is Assistant General Manager-Research and Development with the Kansas City Royals.
 He works closely with the entire Baseball Analytics staff to assist with quantitative research and development of analytics in support of all areas of Baseball Operations.